pagkly/Zed/Investopedia4/Capitalization The Whys and Hows.md

 To capitalize is to record a cost or expense on the [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp) for the purposes of delaying full recognition of the expense.
 In general, capitalizing expenses is beneficial as companies acquiring new assets with long-term lifespans can amortize or depreciate the costs.
 This process is known as [[capitalization]](https://www.investopedia.com/terms/c/capitalization.asp).

 Capitalization may also refer to the concept of converting some idea into a business or investment.
-In finance, capitalization is a quantitative assessment of a firm's capital structure.
+In [[Finance|finance]], capitalization is a quantitative assessment of a firm's capital structure.
 When used this way, it sometimes also means to monetize.

 ### Key Takeaways